hatchet-elf/AllstarLink-always-busy/README.md

 ## Prerequisites

-You will need to have the installed.
+You will need to have Curl installed.
 Curl is a terminal web browser.
 If you are running Ubuntu then you can download it from the Ubuntu app store.
 Or, the below command will also install it:

 ```
 sudo apt install curl
 ```

 ## Author

-* **hatchet-elf - ham radio operator vk3elf**
+* **hatchet-elf - vk3elf**
 * **https://github.com/hatchet-elf/Allstarlink-always-busy**